jettro/semi-website/_documentation/weaviate/current/client-libs/python.md

 ```

 A schema can be provided as an URL, file or a dict.
-Now lets create some things.
+Now let's create some things.

 ```python
 client.create_thing({"name": "John von Neumann"}, "Person", "b36268d4-a6b5-5274-985f-45f13ce0c642")